SHIPWRECK TRAIL

 The fair and stormy Cape

-Entrance fee to Cape of Good Hope Nature Reserve: R400 per adult for international visitors (valid until 31 Oct 2024)
+Entrance fee to Cape of Good Hope Nature Reserve: R515 per adult for international visitors (valid until 31 Oct 2026).

 The Cape of Good Hope Nature Reserve covers 8000 hectares and has a coastline of over 40 km.
 There's a high chance of spotting bontebok antelope, eland antelope, baboon, tortoise, ostrich, otter - and whale bones.
 The trail hugs the rocky coastline down to the white beach.

-The SS Thomas T. Tucker was built by the US during Wold War 2 to carry troops and weapons.
-It was named after the first freed American slave.
-The ship wrecked on the rocks in 1942 because it was sailing too close to the shoreline to avoid detection by German submarines.
+The SS Thomas T. Tucker was built by the US during World War 2 to carry troops and weapons.
+It was named after Thomas Tudor Tucker, an American physician and politician who served as Treasurer of the United States from December 1801 until May 1828, the longest-serving treasurer in U.S. history.
+The ship wrecked on the rocks on 27 November 1942 during heavy fog.
+She was sailing too close to shore to avoid detection by German submarines.
+The captain misjudged the ship's location, believing they were close to Robben Island.
+An investigation showed that ship's compass was out by 37°.

 Conservation and biodiversity is top of the list for the custodians of this pristine reserve.
 There are about 1000 different plant species within the Cape of Good Hope Nature Reserve.
 The trail turns inland and joins up with the Sirkelsvlei trail.